 MISCLASSIFICATION AMONG EMPLOYEES

 There are some types of workers exempt from FLSA laws regarding overtime or the minimum wage.
-Some businesses misclassify workers on purpose to make them exempt from federal wage laws, or to edge their way around paying out overtime.
+Some businesses misclassify workers on purpose to make them exempt from federal wage laws, or to edge their way around paying out overtime – resulting in cases of unpaid wages in California, where employees are wrongfully denied proper compensation.

 INCORRECT STANDARD PAY CALCULATIONS